IgorDGomes/Random-Character/README.md

 # Random-Character

-This [Random-Character](https://github.com/IgorDGomes/Random-Character) was made as a challenge to try out my understanding about if statement using javascript, the backend is being developed with typescript for a better error handling, .
+This [Random-Character](https://github.com/IgorDGomes/Random-Character) was made as a challenge to try out my understanding about if statement using javascript, the backend is developed with typescript for a better error handling and express.

 ## Table of Contents